 Fill your stomach with something delicious and satisfying before you go shopping.
-This is an excellent technique to control our hunger that is caused by seeing food items that are advertised in a way to attract us.
+This is an excellent technique to control our hunger caused by seeing food items that are advertised to attract us.

 12. Shop When You Are Free

 This may seem like a no-brainer, but it may actually be a bit tough to avoid shopping when you aren’t feeling 100% or can’t give grocery shopping your full attention.
-Try not to rush, because you may end up grabbing things that are useless or miss getting something that you needed.
+Try not to rush because you may grab things that are useless or miss getting something you need.
 Rush shopping or distracted shopping will make you messier, wasting both your time and money.